mtrimoska/PCS/README.md

     ./pcs_exec -f 55 -s PRTL -n 100 -d 13 -c 2000 -l 17 \[-t 28\] (__DATA_SIZE_IN_BYTES__ should be set to 10)
     ./pcs_exec -f 55 -s PRTL -n 100 -d 13 -c 5000 -l 17 \[-t 28\] (__DATA_SIZE_IN_BYTES__ should be set to 10)
     ./pcs_exec -f 55 -s PRTL -n 100 -d 13 -c 7000 -l 18 \[-t 28\] (__DATA_SIZE_IN_BYTES__ should be set to 10)
-* Experiments in Tables 2, 3 and 4 consist in adding random points to the PRTL and hash table structures, instead of performing an ECDLP attack, so the code was modified perform these experiments.
+* Experiments in Tables 2, 3 and 4 consist in adding random points to the PRTL and hash table structures, instead of performing an ECDLP attack, so the code was modified to perform these experiments.
 * Table 5.
   * Execution commands
     ./pcs_exec -f 55 -s PRTL -n 100 -l 12 \[-d 13 -t 28 -c 1\] (__DATA_SIZE_IN_BYTES__ should be set to 11)